Pyrdacor/SonicArranger/Docs/PackedFileFormat.md

 - **ushort** is a 16-bit unsigned integer with the range 0..65535
 - **short** is a 16-bit signed integer with the range -32768..32767
 - **uint** is a 32-bit unsigned integer with the range 0..4294967295
 - Note that signed values are represented as two-complement.
+So for example for type char 0xff means -1 and 0x80 means -128.

 The file starts with a bunch of offsets.
 These offsets are relative to the start of the file data.